hexatomic/hexatomic/paper.md

 Corpus projects allow flexible organization of corpora, sub-corpora and documents by storing them as nodes in a corpus graph.
 This way, many documents across many corpora can be maintained within a single project.
 These documents can then be annotated on arbitrary layers using different editor plugins.
-Hexatomic 1.0.0 includes a spreadsheet-like editor for token and span-based annotations, and a graph editor for arbitrary annotation layers.
+Hexatomic 1.0.1 includes a spreadsheet-like editor for token and span-based annotations, and a graph editor for arbitrary annotation layers.
 Additional annotation editors can be added to the platform as plugins, e.g., to perform bespoke, project-specific annotation tasks.
-Multiple editors can be used to simultaneously annotate the same data \autoref{fig:hexatomic}, and editors that show the same elements (e.g. tokens) also update their view automatically when any editor changes the annotation.
+Multiple editors can be used to simultaneously annotate the same data \autoref{fig:hexatomic}, and any changes that are made update any editors currently showing the same elements, e.g., tokens.
-Annotation layers can be dynamically or manually filtered for better usability.
+Annotation layers can also be filtered dynamically or manually for better usability.

-*Hexatomic* comes with extensive user and developer/maintainer documentation, and can automatically be updated at runtime.
+*Hexatomic* comes with extensive user and developer/maintainer documentation, and can be automatically updated at runtime.
 The platform is built on the extensible Eclipse RCP platform for Java.

 ![A screenshot of *Hexatomic* showing simultaneous annotation in graph and grid editors.\label{fig:hexatomic}](hexatomic.png)